pharmaR/regulatory-r-repo-wg/README.md

 in-house validation processes as much as possible.
-Such a cross-industry 'repository' could help with burden-sharing of validation efforts, improve quality via transparent, open peer review, and de-risk the use of important R packages for regulatory submissions.
+Such a cross-industry 'repository' could help with burden-sharing of validation efforts, improve quality via transparent, open peer review, and de-risk the use of public R packages for regulatory submissions.
 We seek a pragmatic solution, ideally endorse by key regulators.
 Even though we strive to keep the approach as open as possible the initial focus lies on the pharmaceutical industriy and their regulatory environment.